 6. Ensure Proper Dust Control and Room Ventilation

 Keeping your wood shop ventilated is imperative.
-Our woodworkers have really found a difference between just one open window and a workshop that has adequate airflow.
+I have really found a difference between just one open window and a workshop that has adequate airflow.
 The machines will produce a lot of dust when the blade makes contact with the wood.
 It’s not enough to protect your body, don’t forget about your lungs.
 A heavy-duty dust collection system and ample ventilation will make sure your lungs are not compromised.

 7. Sharpen Blades and Bits

-It’s our expert advice to invest in higher quality pieces made from more durable materials so you won’t need to sharpen the components as often.
+It’s my expert advice to invest in higher quality pieces made from more durable materials so you won’t need to sharpen the components as often.
 Aside from the reduced sharpening, these blades and bits will also last longer.

 8. Use a Single Extension Cord